 Initially announced at The Cilla Black Show, the show would follow pretty much the same course as any variety show before or after, but interviewing members of the public on the street would prove one of the more popular aspects and would later be copied by Esther Rantzen on That's Life in the seventies.

 The first series was broadcast on a Tuesday evening at 8.00 pm replacing This Is Petula Clark.
 Several shows featured Frankie Howerd with sketches written by Eric Sykes and Galton & Simpson.

 The second series would be broadcast Wednesday's and would now include a regular spot featuring birthday and anniversary requests, while the third series starting November 1969 sees the show moved back to Tuesday.

-1970 would prove awkward for the singer as despite winning the Top Female Personality in The Sun Television Awards 1970 she didn't have a series in 1970 to back it up with.
+1970 would prove awkward for the singer as despite winning the Top Female Personality in The Sun Television Awards 1970 she didn't have a series that year to back it up with.
 However she did get to host the annual Christmas Night with the Stars extravaganza.

 'Cilla' went missing from the schedules in 1972 finally turning up on the 30th December

-with a new show, with a new feature where members of the public would realise their
+with one new show, and a new feature where members of the public would realise their

 unusual ambitions, something that would re-